parsable/data-feed-jdbc-sink-example/README.md

 ### Steps
 1. Fill in schema registry credentials in `.env` file under `SR_CREDS` environment variable in format `username:password`
+2. If your team is in EU region, change `SR_URL` to https://api.eu-west-1.parsable.net/v2/data-feed-manager/schema-registry/
-2. Fill in cluster addresses and passwords in `docker-compose.yml`.
+3. Fill in cluster addresses and passwords in `docker-compose.yml`.
 There are instructions inside the file.
 You can also use `docker-compose-example.yml` for reference.
-3. Build docker image
+4. Build docker image
     ```
     cd kafka-connect-standalone
     docker build . -t kafka-connect-standalone
     ```
-4. Launch PostgresSQL database and Kafka Connect instances with Docker Compose
+5. Launch PostgresSQL database and Kafka Connect instances with Docker Compose
     ```
     docker compose up
     ```